bow/volt/README.rst

    how the engines work.

    Finally, Volt comes with a plugin architecture that lets you hook into the engines' actions.
-Three plugins comes packed in with volt: plugins for atom feed generation, for syntax highlighting, and for markdown processing.
+Five plugins comes packed in with volt: plugins for atom feed generation, for syntax highlighting, and for parsing three different markup languages (markdown, restructured text, and textile).
    `Browse their code
    <http://github.com/bow/volt/tree/master/volt/plugin/builtins>`_
    to see how you can easily write your own plugin.

 4. **Centrally-managed configuration with flexible options**